I sleep all day.

 So, I’m going to keep holding on to my picture of an ideal day.
 Having a vision gives me something to hope for and inspires me to keep taking the next right step.

-I think understanding the destination isn’t the real goal is key to realizing the desires of your heart.
+I think understanding the destination isn’t the goal is key to realizing the desires of your heart.

 It may also help to read: